 Honors College students are required to meet with an Honors adviser during their first semester at UTA.
 Failure to make and keep this appointment will result in loss of Honors status and privileges.
-In addition, the Honors College strongly recommends students be advised thereafter at least once a year, in addition to meeting with the major/department advisor.
-The Honors Advisors and support staff provide Honors students with personalized attention and information that will help them attain their Honors Degree.
+In addition, the Honors College requires students be advised thereafter at least once a year, in addition to meeting with the major/department adviser.
+The Honors Advisers and support staff provide Honors students with personalized attention and information that will help them attain their Honors Degree.

-The ultimate responsibility for making decisions about educational plans and life goals rests with each individual student.
-Honors College advisors are available to assist you with identifying and assessing alternatives.

 Honors Student Records

-To help students track their academic progress, the Honors Advisors encourage students to make an appointment in their junior year to complete and update the Honors Degree Audit Form.
+To help students track their academic progress, the Honors Advisers encourage students to make an appointment in their sophomore and junior years to evaluate their progress towards the Honors Degree.

 The ultimate responsibility for making decisions about educational plans and life goals rests with the individual student.
-The Honors College advisors are available to assist you with identifying and assessing alternatives.
+The Honors College advisers are available to assist you with identifying and assessing alternatives.